French VAT Number Validation

 What does a French VAT number look like?

-A French VAT number has the format FR12345678901 or FRXX123456789 - 'FR' followed by 2 characters (the validation key) and then the 9-digit SIREN number.
+A French VAT number has the format FR12345678901 or FRXX123456789 - FR followed by 2 characters (the validation key) and then the 9-digit SIREN number.
 Total length is 13 characters.

 How many digits are in a French VAT number?